Adolis García Player Props: Rangers vs. Mariners

 - Garcia is hitting .257 with nine doubles, 14 home runs and 19 walks.

-- Among qualifying hitters in MLB, his batting average ranks 82nd, his on-base percentage ranks 111th, and he is 29th in the league in slugging.
+- Among the qualifying batters in MLB play, he ranks 83rd in batting average, 110th in on-base percentage, and 29th in slugging.

-- Garcia has an RBI in 24 of 54 games this season, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Garcia has had at least one RBI in 43.6% of his games this year (24 of 55), with more than one RBI 12 times (21.8%).
+He has also been responsible for three or more of his team's runs in five contests.

-- He has scored in 28 games this year, with multiple runs 12 times.
+- He has scored in 50.9% of his games this year, with two or more runs scored in 21.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.